Tuesday, May 19, 2026

-HomeFeaturePolice seize 57 weapons in public places with new powers under new...
+HomeFeaturePolice seize 57 weapons with new powers under Jack's Law

-Police seize 57 weapons in public places with new powers under new Jack’s Law
+Police seize 57 weapons with new powers under Jack’s Law

 Jack’s Law allows police to use handheld metal detectors to scan for weapons in public areas without a warrant.